 About Me

 Persephone Zymos was brought up to go into the STEM field by her doctor mom and scientist dad, so everyone was shocked when she decided to pursue music as a career.
-She worked so far ahead in math, she took Calculus 1 her freshman year of high school.
+She worked so far ahead in math, she took Calculus 3 her sophmore year of high school.
 She always knew when she was younger she would have a job that would help others, an engineer, an oncologist, or a plastic surgeon.
 Now she knows her music can help others and make an impact.

 In the future, Persephone hopes to sing on Broadway and perform for a living to make her impact.